arXiv/arxiv-submission-core/README.md

 submission system.

-- The [API service](api/) provides the client-facing interface for submission-related requests.
+- The [API service](api/) provides the client-facing interface for submission-related requests. **Status: In progress**
+- The [Webhooks service](webhooks/) provides an API for creating and managing submission-related webhooks. **Status: Schema only**
+- The [Upload service](upload/) is a mock implementation of the file management service, to be fully implemented elsewhere. **Status: Schema only**
+- The [Compile service](compile/) is a mock implementation of the compilation service, to be fully implemented elsewhere. **Status: Schema only**
 - The [Events service](events/) is the internal controller for all submission and (eventually) moderation activity.
-It supports the API and other services that intervene on submission state.
+It supports the API and other services that intervene on submission state. **Status: In progress**
 - The [Authorization service](authorization/) mocks token-based authorization.
   It handles subrequests from the gateway to authorize client requests, and mints encrypted JWTs for use by other services.